anonymized-gh-repo/beeFormer/README.md

   - added scripts to download movielens and goodbooks datasets
   - added the description of the LLM-generating procedure
   - added tables with results
+  - better organized results for datasets with LLM-generated side information

 ## Steps to start training the models: